ahoink/LiveBtcTracker/README.md

 * requests

 ## About
 This project uses data from multiple exchanges and matplotlib to chart Bitcoin in real-time.
-This includes a typical candlestick chart, volume bar chart, and MACD histogram.
+This includes a typical candlestick chart, volume bar chart, and technical indicators.
 The plot is configurable to different timeframes and interval sizes (although each exchange API can only work with specific time intervals).

 Data is currently sourced from the following exchanges:
 * Binance